pckhoi/jest-bench/README.md

 npm i -D jest-bench
 ```

 Create a jest config file just for running benchmarks.
-You can use name such as `jest-bench.config.json`.
+You can use names such as `jest-bench.config.json`.

 ```javascript
 {